 5. Clothes Washing & Storing

-The tips here is to start early, like I did!
+The tip here is to start early!
 It’s also worthwhile ensuring their clothes are stored low enough for them to reach – if they can’t reach clothes hung up high, we can’t expect them to be able to put their things away.

-Encourage them to bring their wash baskets to the laundry room, sort out their washing by colours, and help load and turn on the machine.
-Teach them while their young, as they help you willingly and feel like little grown ups.
+Encourage them to bring their dirty clothes to the laundry basket, to sort their washing by colours, and to help load and turn on the machine.
+Teach them while they are young, as they help you willingly and feel like little grown ups.
 The more they help you around the house from a young age the less attitude that comes as they get older!
 It just becomes part of their their daily routine.

 My belief is that the promise of a reward after all their hard work is good motivation, and works well in my house.

 If they do their chores all week days, then allow the weekend to be free, and plan a treat.
-It can be as simple as going to Kids Club Movies at your local cinema (which are usually cheaper priced), or planning a trip out for an ice-cream or hot chocolate.
-Or plan a pizza/movie night at home over the weekend.
+It can be as simple as having a hot chocolate or an ice cream, or you could build up rewards to have a cinema trip at the end of the month.
+A pizza and movie night at home over the weekend is always popular!

-Over to you!
 Have you got any tips for making chores for kids fun?
-Share them with us in the comments below
+Leave a comment below and let us know – we’d love to hear from you!